Membership in the CBC is open to North American publishers of children’s trade books and their staff.

 CBC Members have access to 10 core programs for their books, authors, illustrators, and employees:

-1) Partnerships with Sesame Workshop, Screen Free Week, Library of Congress, First Book, ILA, ABA, ABC, ALA, NSTA, NCTE, and more organizations.
+1) Partnerships with Screen Free Week, Library of Congress, Girl Scouts of the USA, First Book, ILA, ABA, ABC, ALA, NSTA, NCTE, and more organizations.

 3) Virtual and in-person programs created by our Early Career, Diversity, Graphic Novel, ALA-CBC, and Forum committees.
-They feature well-known guest speakers, career development, community out- reach, and author/illustrator panels at ALA, Comic-Con, BookExpo, BookCon, and other conventions.
+They feature well-known guest speakers, career development, community outreach, and author/illustrator panels at conventions, conferences, and ComicCons.

 4) CBC Diversity Initiative, advocating for an inclusive and representative children’s publishing industry.
-Does so via high-profile panels on important issues, employee conversations, community outreach, and an active Diversity Goodreads list, newsletter, and blog posts.
+Does so via high-profile panels on important issues, employee conversations, community outreach, and an active newsletter, and blog posts.

-7) A range of e-newsletters to members, librarians, teachers, and anyone interested in children’s books.
+7) A range of e-newsletters to members, librarians, educators, and anyone interested in children’s books.

 10) And the national programs of Every Child a Reader:

 - Children’s & Teen Choice Book Awards — The only national book awards chosen by children and teens.

 - National Ambassador for Young People’s Literature — Organized in partnership with the Library of Congress.
 The Current National Ambassador is Jason Reynolds.